 Anterior Cervical Surgery Approach

-The anterior approach of this surgery, which means that the surgery is done through the front of the neck as opposed to the back of the neck, has several typical advantages:
+An ACDF is done with an anterior approach, which means that the surgery is done through the front of the neck as opposed to the back of the neck.
+This approach has several typical advantages:

 After a skin incision is made in the front of the neck, only one thin vestigial muscle needs to be cut, after which anatomic planes can be followed right down to the spine.
 The limited amount of muscle division or dissection helps to limit postoperative pain following the spine surgery.